 - Dairy products (if you’re not lactose intolerant)

 Gargle With Sea Salt.
-If your gums feel inflamed, dissolve a teaspoon of sea salt in a cup of warm water and gargle for 30 seconds.
+If your gums feel inflamed, or irritated, dissolve a teaspoon of sea salt in a cup of warm water and gargle for 30 seconds.
 This might give you some relief from your sore mouth.

 Visit Your Dentist.
 Be sure to keep up with your dental visits.
 In addition to your two six-month check-ups, it’s a good idea to schedule a visit during your third trimester.
 That’s when you’re at highest risk for developing pregnancy gingivitis.